hpc-maths/samurai/doc/source/tutorial/graduation_case_3.rst

 The figure below gives the result with a start level set to 1 and a maximum level set to 6.
 As we can observe, this mesh is not graduated.

 .. image:: ./figures/graduation_case_3_without_graduation.png
-    :width: 80%
+    :width: 60%
     :align: center

-So, we have to add a step between the criteria and the creation of the new mesh from a `CellList` to ensure the graduation.
+So, we have to add a step between the criteria and the creation of the new mesh from a :cpp:class:`samurai::CellList` to ensure the graduation.

 The idea is the following: we take the cells of a level `l` and we translate them in each direction with a stencil of 1.
 If an intersection exists with a cell at the level :math:`l - 1` and if the cell at level `l` is tagged as refined then we have to tag the cell at level `l-1` to be refined too.
 We have to start from the largest level to propagate the tag correctly.